You are listening to the Sean Hannity Radio Show Podcast.

 Well, they suspended it.

-So we raised about uh I would say a thousand, and they suspended it.
+So we raised about, I would say, a thousand, then they suspended it.

-And then right after the researcher comes up, me and a couple of people were just working on getting the GOAF fund me in a PayPal back.
+And then right after the WeSearcher comes up, me and a couple of people were just working on getting the GoFundMe and a PayPal back.

-And finally we did, and now we have all three up, and we're just trying to raise money right now.
+And we're just trying to raise money right now.

-And for that reason, we're raising money like s through scars and stripes.
+And for that reason, we're raising money through Scars and Stripes.

-And scars and stripes is a fund that we're starting to help victims of political hate crimes.
+Scars and Stripes is a fund that we're starting to help victims of political hate crimes.

 I'm sorry you went through this.